Trout Fishing In Ponds: 9 Tips From Experts

 Slip Bobber Rig: Using a slip float rig is a great way to target trout in still water, especially if it’s deeper than 7 feet.

-By adjusting the depth of your bait using the slip bobber, you can present it at a desired level in the water column.
+By adjusting the depth of the bait using the slip bobber, I can present it at a desired level in the water column.

 Depending on trout feeding preferences, bait options include worms, minnows, or leeches.